 David Boyd's most recent work sets out a vivid and compelling landscape for legal change.

 “This is a real-life legal thriller.
 Imagine constitutions and laws acknowledging that rivers and ecosystems have rights and cannot be owned by humans.
 Envision judges recognizing that sentient animals are ‘legal persons’ and should no longer be regarded as property.
 Leading environmental lawyer David Boyd takes us on a trip around the world to look at these stunning shifts in humanity's relationship with nature.
 A pioneering work.” ― David Suzuki, award-winning scientist, environmentalist, and broadcaster.

 “David Boyd's new book explores one of the most ground-breaking legal ideas of our time.
 His stories about courageous people, remarkable laws, visionary lawsuits, and precedent setting court decisions are inspiring and welcome.” ― Devon Page, Executive Director, Ecojustice.

-Wild Law in Practice (March 2014, Routledge).
-Edited by Earth Law Alliance member Peter Burdon and Advisory Group member Michelle Maloney.
+Edited by Peter Burdon and Michelle Maloney.
 Addressing topics that include a critique of the effectiveness of environmental law in protecting the environment, developments in domestic/constitutional law recognising the rights of nature, and the regulation of sustainability, Wild Law - In Practice is the first book to focus specifically on the practical legal implications of Earth Jurisprudence.